Ugg Adirondack III

 The Competition

-The UGG Adirondack tops the charts in terms of premium materials (wool and leather) and a versatile design.
-But it does come at a cost—$250 is a high price to pay for winter boots.
-For around $100 less, The North Face’s Shellista IV Mid offers similar levels of warmth and waterproofing in a build that’s almost as versatile as the Adirondack.
+The Ugg Adirondack tops the charts in terms of premium materials (wool and leather) and a versatile design.
+But it does come at a cost—$250 is a high price to pay for a pair of winter boots.
+For $85 less, The North Face’s Shellista V Mid offers similar levels of warmth and waterproofing in a build that’s almost as versatile as the Adirondack.
 The Shellista’s half-rubber upper gives it a bit of a gumboot feel, but classy colorways, supportive and plush padding at the ankle, and nice design touches make it one we’d take around town or to the mountains.
 You can’t turn down the cuff like we love on the Adirondack, but the Shellista’s design does allow you to layer it under or over pants.
 If performance and value are your top priorities, the Shellista is a great choice, but there’s no replacing the durability, comfort, and premium feel of the Adirondack III.

 Sorel is another name to know when it comes to winter boots, and their classic Caribou gives the Adirondack a run for its money.
-Like the Shellista above, the Caribou features a 9-inch shaft height that is fixed in place (it doesn’t roll down), giving you a bit less versatility and style than with the UGG.
+In this case, the Caribou features a 9-inch shaft height that’s fixed in place (it doesn’t roll down), giving you a bit less versatility and style than with the Ugg.
 And at 3 pounds 6 ounces for the pair, the Sorel will feel much clunkier underfoot.
 But you do get more performance for $50 less than the Adirondack, with a warmer temperature rating (-40˚F) and a removable liner that can be washed, dried quickly, and replaced as it packs out over time.
-For urban use we give the edge to the UGG, but if you’re looking for a more practical boot for winter hiking, chopping wood, or shoveling the driveway, the Sorel Caribou is hard to beat.
+For urban use, we give the edge to the Ugg, but if you’re looking for a more practical boot for winter hiking, chopping wood, or shoveling the driveway, the Sorel Caribou is hard to beat (you can check out our full review of the men's version here).

 UGG Adirondack III (dock 2)

 For those who like the wool cuff of the Adirondack III, it’s worth checking out another popular boot from Sorel: the Joan of Arctic.
-This boot takes the style points of the Adirondack to the next level, with a 12-inch shaft height, suede upper, oversized metallic grommets, and generous faux-fur cuff.
-In terms of performance and materials, it’s no match for the UGG, and you’ll give up a great deal in terms of traction, comfort, agility, and warmth.
-However, for a tall boot that can layer overtop of clothing and will provide warmth and snow protection up to the mid-calf, the Joan of Arctic is an eye-catching option.
+This boot takes the style points of the Adirondack to the next level, with a taller (8.8 in.) shaft height, suede upper, oversized metallic grommets, and generous faux-fur cuff.
+In terms of performance and materials, it’s no match for the Ugg, and you’ll give up a great deal in terms of traction, comfort, agility, and warmth.
+However, for a taller boot that will provide warmth and snow protection up to about mid-calf, the Joan of Arctic is an eye-catching option.

 Finally, if the Adirondack has caught your eye, L.L.
-Bean's 8" Shearling-Lined Boot is worth a look as well.
-Similar to the UGG, the L.L.
-Bean is made with premium materials, including suede, leather, and sheepskin shearling, and put together with a noticeable attention to detail.
-It features that classic duck-boot look with a light brown rubber sole, and it doesn’t hurt that the boot is hand made locally in L.L.
+Bean's 8" Shearling-Lined Bean Boots are worth a look, too.
+Similar to the Ugg, the L.L.
+Bean is made with premium materials—including suede, leather, and sheepskin shearling—and put together with a noticeable attention to detail.
+It features that classic duck-boot look with a dark brown rubber sole, and it doesn’t hurt that the boot is handmade in L.L.
 Bean’s Maine factory.
-However, although the L.L.
-Bean retails for almost the same price as the Adirondack, it has less insulation and a non-waterproof build, making it far less of a performance piece.
+However, in addition to costing more than the Adirondack, the L.L.
+Bean isn’t as warm and omits a waterproof membrane (just the lower rubber section is waterproof), making the Ugg the better all-around value.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!